PAYCENT (PYN) Reaches One Day Trading Volume of $1.00

 PAYCENT Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as PAYCENT directly using U.S. dollars.
-Investors seeking to acquire PAYCENT should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy PAYCENT using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as PAYCENT directly using U.S. dollars.
+Investors seeking to acquire PAYCENT should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PAYCENT using one of the exchanges listed above.

 Receive News & Updates for PAYCENT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PAYCENT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.